 McAdams, S. & Siedenburg, K. (forthcoming).
 Perception and cognition of musical timbre.
 In D. Levitin & J. Renfrow (Eds.), Foundations in Music Psychology: Theory and Research, Cambridge, MA: MIT Press.

-Goodchild, M., Wild, J. & McAdams, S. (forthcoming).
+Goodchild, M., Wild, J. & McAdams, S. (2017, published online).
 Exploring emotional response to orchestral gestures.
-Musicæ Scientiæ.
+Musicæ Scientiæ. [pdf]

 McAdams, S., and M. Goodchild.
 (2017).
 “Perception and cognition of musical timbre.”
 In Routledge Companion to Music Cognition, edited by R. Ashley & R. Timmers.
 New York: Routledge.